for-sagacity/quickstart/README.md

 > `npm run typings -- install`

+> If you got error message("The package @angular/core@2.0.0-rc.3 does not satisfy its siblings' peerDependencies requirements!") while npm install:

+> `npm install npm -g`

 The `npm start` command first compiles the application, then simultaneously re-compiles and runs the `lite-server`.
 Both the compiler and the server watch for file changes.